 Councillor Lib Peck has been the Leader of Lambeth Council since 2012 and a councillor for the Thornton ward since 2001.

 The Leader of the Council is responsible for setting the overall political and strategic direction for the council; acts as the lead spokesperson and manages external relations including with Government, the GLA and local and regional bodies; as well as managing the council’s relations with key stakeholders, partners and investors and holding the council’s Chief Executive to account.
-The Leader also oversees communications and public awareness campaigns.

 As well as her work in Cabinet, Lib has a strong record of local campaigning.
 Locally, she has been instrumental in: